charmplusplus/charm4py/docs/tutorial.rst

 It is important to note that creation of chares across the system happens asynchronously.
 In other words, when the above calls to create collections return, the chares have not yet been created on all PEs.
-The ``awaitCreation`` method is used to wait for all the chares in the specified collections to be created in the system.
+The ``awaitCreation`` method is used to wait for all the chares in the specified collections to be created.

 .. note::
     Chares can be created at any point once the Charm *main* function has been reached.